Index To All Five Chapters

 1.)
 Freedom of Choice

 There is little question that obedience to God's laws is commanded throughout Scripture.
-However, God has ALWAYS given people the freedom to choose whether or not they will obey His laws - the benefits of doing so and the consequences of disobedience always made perfectly clear.
+However, God has ALWAYS given people the freedom to choose whether or not they will obey His laws - the benefits of doing so and the consequences of disobedience repeatedly made perfectly clear.
 Take Deuteronomy for example.
 The first verse reads (All Emphasis Added)

-"Now it shall be, if you diligently obey the Lord your God, being careful to do all His commandments which I command you today, the Lord your God will set you high above all the nations of the earth.
+Now it shall be, IF you diligently obey the Lord your God, being careful to do all His commandments which I command you today, the Lord your God will set you high above all the nations of the earth.
 (Deuteronomy 28:1 NASB)

 The next several verses (2-14) list all the benefits of obeying the Father.
-This is followed by a rather long and detailed list (Verse 15-68) of what would happen if they did not comply with the Father's commands.
+This is followed by a rather long and detailed list (Verse 15-68) of what would happen IF they did not comply with the Father's commands.

-"But it shall come about, If you do not obey the Lord your God, to observe to do all His commandments and His statutes with which I charge you today, that all these curses will come upon you and overtake you: (Deuteronomy 28:15 NASB)
+But it shall come about, If you do not obey the Lord your God, to observe to do all His commandments and His statutes with which I charge you today, that all these curses will come upon you and overtake you (Deuteronomy 28:15 NASB)

 Joshua gave the nation the same choice.
-Although he and his house had made their decision to serve only the Lord, he told the people that if it was disagreeable in their sight to do the same, they could choose for themselves whom they would serve: whether the gods their fathers served which were beyond the River, or the gods of the Amorites in whose land they were living (Joshua 24:15 NASB).
+Although he and his house had made their decision to serve only the Lord, he told the people that if it was disagreeable in their sight to do the same, they could choose for themselves whom they would serve: whether the gods their fathers served which were beyond the River or the gods of the Amorites in whose land they were living (Joshua 24:15 NASB).
 However, a few verses later he added the following warning,

-"If you forsake the Lord and serve foreign gods, then He will turn and do you harm and consume you after He has done good to you."
+If you forsake the Lord and serve foreign gods, then He will turn and do you harm and consume you after He has done good to you."
 (Joshua 24:20 NASB)

 In the New Testament, Jesus said, "If you love Me, you will keep My commandments.
 (John 14:15 NASB)